From road trips to relaxing getaways, there are things to do in Arizona for every type of traveler.

 Get Your Kicks on Route 66

-Interstates might be efficient, but there’s one giant thing they’re missing: charm.
-Fortunately, Arizona has the perfect diversion: classic, American Route 66.
+Interstates might be efficient, but they’re missing one big thing: charm.
+Fortunately, Arizona has the perfect diversion: classic American Route 66.
 Take a bypass from Interstate 40 and drive the 75 miles from Seligman to Kingman.
 Stop for lunch at Delgadillo’s Snow Cap Drive-In.
-Along the way you’ll see beautiful scenery, your blood pressure will drop a bit, and you’ll remember that it’s not about the destination, it’s about the journey.
+Along the way, you’ll see beautiful scenery, your blood pressure will drop a bit, and you’ll remember that it’s not about the destination; it’s about the journey.

 One of the most photographed places in Arizona, Antelope Canyon, makes you question texture and matter.
 How can rock look liquid?
 How can something so smooth also be fierce?
-If you’re making the drive to Page, this site is a must-visit.
+If you’re driving to Page, this site is a must-visit (note: the only way in is by booking a guided tour through an authorized Navajo tour company, and advanced reservations are recommended as there’s a daily passenger limit).
 Experts recommend taking pictures at high noon.
 And be prepared for blowing dust—the colorful rocks, after all, are petrified sand dunes.
+Once you’ve taken in this ancient marvel, it’s time to visit another just 5 miles down the road: Horseshoe Bend.
+Here, you’ll find the Insta-worthy horseshoe-shaped curve in the Colorado River that’s just a 1.5-mile walk from the parking lot (read: no actual hiking required for a view from the top!).
+It’s least crowded at sunrise and most crowded at sunset, so plan accordingly.

 Often overshadowed by the Grand Canyon, Canyon de Chelly National Monument is yet another one of nature’s masterpieces in northern Arizona.
 Home of pueblo ruins that date back to 350, it’s still the residence for a Navajo community that lives along the canyon’s floor.
-Depending on your desire, you might need a guide.
-You can drive the 36-mile South Rim on your own—there are overlooks so you can stop and take a view.
-But if you want to get closer and also learn more about Navajo history and culture, consider hiring a guide from a tour operator such as Ancient Canyon Tours.
+You can drive the 36-mile South Rim on your own—there are overlooks, so you can stop and take a view.
+But if you want to get closer or learn more about Navajo history and culture, consider hiring a guide from a tour operator such as Ancient Canyon Tours.
+Stop by the Hubbell Trading Post south of Canyon de Chelly if you’ve got an itch for shopping during your northern Arizona journey.
+Beautiful rugs can cost anywhere from a few hundred to several thousand dollars here.
+Hand-made jewelry, baskets, and other crafts also are available.

 Play at Arizona-Sonora Desert Museum